EMEA Research Projects

-The project will create new insights on OC and TN by using a multidimensional modelling approach including social, psychological, economic and cultural aspects as well as further dimensions, activities and response approaches.
+The project created new insights on OC and TN by using a multidimensional modelling approach including social, psychological, economic and cultural aspects as well as further dimensions, activities and response approaches.

-Based on these insights, an Open Information Hub will be developed for practitioners and the public.
-A Solutions Platform will aim at increasing the cooperation between law enforcement agencies and the security solution developers.
+Based on these insights, an Open Information Hub was developed for practitioners and the public.
+A Solutions Platform was aimed at increasing the cooperation between law enforcement agencies and the security solution developers.

-With this multi-level approach, TAKEDOWN will not only enhance the knowledge an OC and TN, but it will also develop digital and non-digital toolkits or solutions for more efficient and effective prevention, intervention and response strategies.
+With this multi-level approach, TAKEDOWN not only enhanced the knowledge an OC and TN, but it also developed digital and non-digital toolkits or solutions for more efficient and effective prevention, intervention and response strategies.